dorezyuk/i_see_pee/README.md

 - type: `int`
 - default: 100 (min: 1, max: 100)

-#### `icp/sample_percentage`
+#### `icp/stride`
-- in order to speed up the computation one can reduce the point cloud size by applying random sampling.
-The parameter defines how much percent of the original point cloud should be used for scan matching
+- in order to speed up the computation one can reduce the point cloud size.
+Applying a stride of 'n' will take only every *nth* point into consideration.
+The starting point defines hence which points will be drawn.
+It is drawn at random.
-- type: `float`
+- type: `int`
-- default: 0.3 (min: 0, max: 1)
+- default: 3 (min: 1, max: 100)

 # Understanding